A1 · BeginnerEnglish

 • talk

-9. Easy Way to Remember
+9. Easy way to remember

-Test your knowledge with interactive fill-in-the-blank exercises
+Test what you've learned with interactive fill-in-the-blank exercises.

 Past simple – regular verbs